 The Lewes Bonfire Night Celebrations : History

-Lewes have always had their Bonfire Night Celebrations on the 5th November, except if it falls on a Sunday.
-Then, out of respect for the church, the Lewes Bonfire Celebrations would have been moved to the Monday.
-Today, if the Fifth of November falls on a Sunday, the proceedings take place on the Saturday before.
+Lewes have always had their Bonfire Night Celebrations on the 5th November (Sunday Included) then it changed to if it falls on a Sunday. then out of respect for the church, the Lewes Bonfire Celebrations would have been moved to the Monday.
+Today if the Fifth of November falls on a Sunday, the proceedings take place on the Saturday before.

 Several references can be found in an old Lewes Churchwarden’s account book referring to payments made to bell ringers on the 5th November from at least 1661, A particular interesting entry dated 5th November 1723 states “Nov, ye 5th.
 Item: Pd. ye ringers being ye day of Deliverance from ye powder plot”